1jour1vin

 About the estate:

-Formerly a wine-growing estate owned by the monks of Cluny, Château des Bachelards covers 12 hectares, including 6 hectares in Fleurie, in a single block around the château; the rest is spread across the Moulin-à-Vent and Saint-Amour vineyards.
-It is owned by Countess Alexandra de Vazeilles, who, after a career in business consulting, bought the property in 2014.
-Notably, the vineyard has been certified organic since 2007, and it was the Countess of Vazeilles who led it towards biodynamic certification in 2015 and then, in 2017, towards obtaining the Fermes d'Avenir label.
-Alexandra de Vazeilles has a strong personality, an entrepreneurial spirit, and an iron will, which sometimes clashes with the secretive and change-averse spirit of winemaking.
-One need only taste a few of the estate's vintages to grasp the unique personality of this prominent estate.
-The young 2016 wines are remarkable for their structure and precision.
-The use of wood is not taboo for the countess, but rather the signature of fine wines built for aging.
-Isn't that one of the attributes reserved for great wines?
+Formerly a vineyard owned by the monks of Cluny, Château des Bachelards spans 12 hectares, 6 of which are located in Fleurie, forming a single contiguous block around the château; the remainder is spread across the Moulin-à-Vent and Saint-Amour appellations.
+It is owned by Countess Alexandra de Vazeilles, who, after a career in corporate consulting, purchased the property in 2014.
+Notably, the vineyard has been certified organic since 2007, and it was Countess de Vazeilles who guided it toward biodynamic certification in 2015 and, in 2017, toward obtaining the Fermes d’Avenir label.
+Alexandra de Vazeilles has a strong personality, an entrepreneurial spirit, and an iron will—traits that sometimes clash with the traditional winemaker’s mindset, which tends to be secretive and resistant to change.
+One need only taste a few of the estate’s vintages to grasp the unique character of this prominent estate.
+The young 2016 vintages are remarkable for their structure and precision.
+The use of oak is not taboo for the countess, but rather the hallmark of fine wines built for aging.
+Isn’t that one of the attributes reserved for great wines?

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France